Weng J-H., Cheung C., Talbot P.

 J Biomed Mater Res Part B 2017

 Here, the authors describe a nonaggregate culture system of human embryonic stem cells inside electrospun polycaprolactone (PCL) fiber scaffolds combined with the defined extracellular proteins laminin-521, naturally occurring in the stem cell niche.
 PCL fiber scaffolds coated with recombinant human laminin-521 readily supported initial stem cell attachment and growth from a single-cell suspension.
-The combination of recombinant E-cadherin-Fc and laminin-521 sigthly improved cell dispersion rendering a uniform cell population.
-Finally, we showed that the cells cultured in Ecadherin-Fc- and laminin-521-coated PCL scaffolds could differentiate into all three germ layers.
-Importantly, we provided a chemically defined 3-D system in which pluripotent stem cells grown and differentiated avoiding the formation of cell aggregates.
+The combination of recombinant E-cadherin-Fc and laminin-521 slightly improved cell dispersion rendering a uniform cell population.
+Finally, we showed that the cells cultured in E-cadherin-Fc- and laminin-521-coated PCL scaffolds could differentiate into all three germ layers.
+Importantly, we provided a chemically defined 3-D system in which pluripotent stem cells grew and differentiated avoiding the formation of cell aggregates.